saurvs/astro-rust/README.md

     let oblq_eclip = 23.4392911_f64.to_radians();

     // you can also get oblq_eclip from ecliptic::mn_oblq_IAU(julian_day)
-    // for the same Julian day when the coordinates of the star
+    // for the Julian day on which the coordinates of the star
     // were observed

     // also make sure to type #[macro_use] before including the crate